Each an Explorer: Plot summary

-The beings show the two visitors hyperspacial sighters (valuable instruments for galactic navigation), despite the planet never having been visited by humans before.
+The beings show the two visitors hyperspatial sighters (valuable instruments for galactic navigation), despite the planet never having been visited by humans before.
 They indicate that more of the instruments are to be found on the neighbouring planet and the explorers leave in a hurry to visit it, never stopping to consider the impossibility of the situation.
 On the second planet, they meet aquatic snake-like creatures who offer them more sighters.

 Back in the spaceship, Chouns, who is known for his 'hunches', eventually realizes what's happened; that they've been telepathically 'conditioned' to transfer pollen from the plants (who are the real masters) on one planet to the other.
 The telepathic control of the plants coerced them into doing this by making them believe that two small rocks were actually valuable and that there would be more on the other planet.
 Chouns believes that he must immediately warn Earth of this threat, as he also realizes that one of the two animal species must have at one time been capable of interplanetary travel.
 However, the plants must have considered the technology of that civilization to be a threat and used their telepathy to destroy the perceived threat.

 But what neither man realizes is that when they return to Earth they will bring spores with them to establish the plants on Earth as the potentially controlling intelligence.